- Prostate cancer treatment

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells can also be affected by chemo, which can lead to side effects.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
-Side effects may include:
+The side effects of chemo depend on the type and dose of drugs given and how long they are taken.
+Some common side effects can include:

 - Hair loss